The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument: Epistemic Horizons and the Rashomon Effect

 $\mathcal{C}$ can only attach values to $\mathcal{A}$'s observables upon stipulating values obtained by $\mathcal{B}$; but this requires exactly the sort of counterfactual reasoning not supported by the conditional items of knowledge they have access to.
 While thus $\mathcal{C}$ may stipulate that the values obtained by $\mathcal{A}$ and $\mathcal{B}$ in the first row must agree, any further reasoning of the form `if $\mathcal{B}$ has obtained the value $+1$ for $\mathcal{B}_1$, then...' is precluded by the epistemic horizon.

+This is illustrated in Fig.~\ref{pic:pmwhor}.
+Again, $\mathcal{C}$ can only make determinations on the values of $\mathcal{A}$ conditional on those of $\mathcal{B}$.
+But stipulating this information entails `overstepping' the boundaries of $\mathcal{C}$'s epistemic horizon: $\mathcal{C}$'s two bits of knowledge are exhausted by their observed outcomes, thus, appealing to additional information about the system goes beyond this maximum.

+In the analogy from the previous section, $\mathcal{C}$'s two-bit register, after their measurement, contains information on the correlations between $\mathcal{A}$'s and $\mathcal{B}$'s outcomes, and only those correlations.
+Thus, appealing to any given actual value of either would entail erasing one such bit.
+Consequently, if $\mathcal{C}$ were to appeal to, say, $\mathcal{B}_1 = 1$, and use their result of $\mathcal{C}_1 = -1$ to conclude that $\mathcal{A}_1 = -1$, to `store' this information, that about the correlation between $\mathcal{A}_2$ and $\mathcal{B}_2$ would have to be erased---and consequently, the argument could not proceed.

-Quantum mechanics, then, does not fail to consistently describe the use of itself; rather, in a quantum world, not all narratives can be integrated into a single, overarching meta-narrative---or, put another way, there does not exist a single Boolean algebra encompassing all observations \cite{brukner2018no,kochen2015reconstruction}.
+This view thus restricts the applicability of \textbf{COO} to consistency relations that can be checked within a given horizon, as determined by the maximum information available to an observer.
+In this sense, quantum mechanics does not fail to consistently describe the use of itself; rather, in a quantum world, not all narratives can be integrated into a single, overarching meta-narrative.
 In contrast to the classical world, distinct observers may thus have experiences that cannot be brought into a mutually consistent framework, without either of them being wrong: in the quantum world, the Rashomon effect is not just a mere artifact of unreliable narration.

+A related view, championed e.g. in \cite{brukner2018no,kochen2015reconstruction,bub2020understanding}, is that there is no single Boolean algebra encompassing all observations.
+In this case, the problematic inferences are blocked by the nonexistence of a single (Boolean) lattice encompassing all possible propositions relating to measurement outcomes.
+In contrast, the epistemic horizon takes an informational approach, putting a bound on the maximum information available about a system to any given observer, itself derived by means of an independent argument in Ref.~\cite{szangolies2018epistemic}.

+It would be interesting, however, to investigate the connection between the two approaches by means of e.g. the notion of \textit{Boolean frames} as introduced in Ref.~\cite{cuffaro2023measurement}.
+There, a Boolean frame refers to a maximal Boolean subalgebra of the lattice of projections in Hilbert space representing the simultaneously answerable yes-or-no questions associated to a given measurement context.
+In this sense, Boolean frames may serve as a formalization of epistemic horizons within the observable algebra of quantum mechanics.

+Another similar approach, originating within the `consistent histories'-approach to quantum mechanics, is offered in Ref.~\cite{losada2019frauchiger}.
+There, it is shown that the Frauchiger-Renner argument appeals to a family of histories that fails to obey the consistency condition to achieve its contradiction; however, the relevance of this observation to the argument has been questioned \cite{bub2020understanding}.

+Relatedly the notion of a `Wigner bubble' was proposed in Ref.~\cite{cavalcanti2021view} within a QBist perspective.
+From the point of view of the pragmatist approach characteristic of QBism, events themselves are relativized to a given observational context, thus failing to be absolute.
+In contrast, while both the Wigner bubble and the epistemic horizon each center their narratives on the perspective of a given observer, the latter merely prohibits certain \textit{conclusions about} events beyond the horizon.